runok-cli/runok/README.md

   },
 }

-if (require.main === module) runio(module.exports);
+if (require.main === module) runok(module.exports);
 ```

-* Run `./runio.js` to list all available commands
+* Run `./runok` to list all available commands
-* Run `./runio deploy` to run a deploy script
+* Run `./runok deploy` to run a deploy script
-* Run `./runio deploy staging` to run a deploy script to staging
+* Run `./runok deploy staging` to run a deploy script to staging

 ## Installation

 ```
-npm i runio.js --save
+npm i runok --save
 ```

-Create a new `runio.js` scripts file:
+Create a new `runok` scripts file:

 ```
-npx runio init
+npx runok init
 ```

 Each exported function of this file will be command.

 ## Usage

-When file is created execute runio script to see all available commands:
+When file is created execute runok script to see all available commands:

 ```
-./runio.js
+./runok
 ```

 ## Credits